CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 #### Face Nearest Neighbors (Comprehensive)

+*The Teenie Harris Archive of ~60,000 images contains approximately ~250,000 faces.
+Many people are represented several times.
+The files here delineate, for every face in the archive, the closest-matching faces from other images.*

 * ```face-nn7.tsv.zip``` [[**15.31 MB .ZIP**]](face_nearest_neighbors/face-nn7.tsv.zip): Local (Github) copy of below.* ```face-nn7.tsv.zip``` [[**15.31 MB .ZIP**]](https://storage.googleapis.com/teenieharris/face_nearest_neighbors/face-nn7.tsv.zip): This zipped, tab-separated file contains information about the nearest neighbors of faces.
 Each line corresponds to a Teenie Harris image in canonical filename order, and contains the following information, separated with tabs:
 	* For the 1st face in the current image: the 6 best-matching faces from other images
 	* For the 2nd face in the current image: the 6 best-matching faces from other images